garrandall/popular-music-data/tracks/hold-tight-justin-bieber.md

 That hold on tight
-Yeah that hold on tight, ooh that hold on tight
+Yeah that hold on tight, oh that hold on tight
 Them lips won't let me go
 Lips won't let me go, lips won't let me go oh
 Hold on tight, that hold on tight
 Yeah hold on tight, that hold on tight
-Ooh that hold on tight
+Oh that hold on tight
 Them lips won't let me go